Privacy notice

 Jaffe Porter Crossick LLP (trading as JPC) of Omni House, 252 Belsize Road, London NW6 4BT is a limited liability partnership registered in England under the company registration no. OC329562 (“the firm”).
 The firm is regulated by the Solicitors Regulation Authority and its SRA number is 471111.

 Personal data is collected, processed and stored by us.
-When we do so we are regulated under the General Data Protection Regulation (EU) 2016/679 (GDPR) which is enforceable from 25 May 2018 and applies across the European Union (including in the United Kingdom).
-We are responsible as a “data controller” of that personal information for the purposes of those laws.
+When we do so we are regulated under the UK General Data Protection Regulation 2018.
+We are responsible as a "data controller" of that personal information for the purposes of those laws.

-Our Data Protection Officer is Shireen Mirzai.
+Our Data Protection Officer is Yashmin Mistry.
 If you have any questions about this privacy policy or how we handle your personal information, please contact the Data Protection Officer using the contact details set out in paragraph 13 below.

 The primary reason for collecting and processing your personal data is to allow us to carry out our contract with you – which will ordinarily be to represent you and carry out your legal work.
 Our lawful basis for holding your personal data can be found in Article 6(1)(b) of the GDPR.